 Prior to initial use of an antibody or staining system in a diagnostic procedure, the user should verify the antibody's specificity by testing it on a series of inhouse tissues with known immunohistochemical performance characteristics representing known positive and negative tissues.
-Refer to the quality control procedures previously outlined in this section of the product insert and to the quality control recommendations of the CAP Certification Program for Immunohistochemistry and/or the NCCLS IHC guideline).
+Refer to the quality control procedures previously outlined in this section of the product insert and to the quality control recommendations of the CAP Certification Program9 for Immunohistochemistry and/or the NCCLS IHC guideline10).
 These quality control procedures should be repeated for each new antibody lot, or whenever there is a change in assay parameters.
-Tissues listed in the Performance Characteristics Section are suitable for assay verification.